-Though justifiably famous for year-round whale shark and manta ray sightings, South Ari Atoll harbours far more beneath its surface than these headline attractions.
+Though justifiably famous for year-round whale shark and manta ray sightings, South Ari Atoll harbours far more beneath its surface than these more famous underwater highlights.
 From current-swept kandus and coral-clad thilas, to sunken shipwrecks and protected reefs, South Ari is a spectacular and diverse diving destination.
-What’s more, there are literally hundreds of dive sites up for grabs in this atoll alone, meaning you’re more or less guaranteed to find the underwater experience of your dreams.
+What’s more, there are literally hundreds of dive sites to discover in this atoll alone, meaning you’re more or less guaranteed to find the underwater experience of your dreams.

-But, if you’re the kind of diver who likes cutting to the chase, read on, because we’ve selected some of the very best dive sites in South Ari Atoll.
+But, if you’re the kind of diver who likes cutting to the chase, read on, because our team of dedicated dive travel experts have selected some of the very best dive sites in South Ari Atoll.

 Manta Point